grantj-re3/HandyIctDoco/online-privacy/email-privacy-strategies.md

        trust the IT platform they are using (e.g. the platform has been previously hacked or they are known to collect/sell/misuse your email address and data)
+   - The impact to you if:
+     * the email associated with the email-category was compromised
+     * the login associated with the info/asset you are aiming to protect (e.g. online bank account or social media account) was compromised

 1. Suggested email-categories for personal email addresses/aliases:
    1. *Very high impact:*